x01-software-engineering/dbe-assignment-01-SofiiaChurikova/README.md

 1. **procedures.sql**: Creating stored procedures, which defined with parameters, including IN, OUT, and INOUT.
 2. **executions.sql**: This file demonstrates the execution of the stored procedures.

+Folder `pa5`
+1. **views.sql**: Create a view that stores info about the player, team, the num of scored goals, days and time of scored goals and create indexes to optimize search by view.

 ## Usage
 - *Setup MySql Database Server*, if you don't have.